-Is a trial of labor safe?
+Is a VBAC safe?

-Having a vaginal birth after having a C-section can be a safe choice for most women.
-Whether it is right for you depends on several things, including why you had a C-section before and how many C-sections you've had.
-You and your doctor can talk about your risk for having problems during a trial of labor.
+Having a vaginal birth after having a C-section can be a safe choice.
+Whether it's right for you depends on several things, such as why you had a C-section before and how many C-sections you've had.
+Experts recommend having a VBAC in a hospital that can do an emergency C-section.

-What are the benefits of a TOLAC?
+What are the benefits of a VBAC?

-- A lower risk of infection.
+- A lower risk of infection after childbirth.

-What are the risks of TOLAC?
+What are the risks?